Stroke Data Facts

 Carotid Endarterectomy (CEA)/Carotid Artery Stenting (CAS)

 The carotid arteries are the main blood vessels that send blood and oxygen to the brain.
 These are procedures to treat carotid artery disease that can arise from blood vessel becoming smaller due to build-up of fatty deposits, calcium, or other cell deposits.
 If a vessel becomes too small, or narrow, can completely be blocked and cause a stroke.
 The goal in CEA and CAS treatment is to prevent or lower the risk of a stroke.
-At PIH Health Whittier Hospital there have been no major complications or death after CEA or CAS procedures as of 2022.
+Asymptomatic patients undergoing CEA or CAS demonstrate excellent outcomes, with very low rates of stroke or death within 30 days of the procedure

 Acute Ischemic Stroke